lagcom/pointer_arithmetic/README.md

 This program is written to compile in any standard version of C and C++, and you can use the included Makefile to compile it into most versions.<br>
 The make command should be formatted like this: ```make pointer_arithmetic_[C##/CPP##].exe```<br>
 Once it is compiled, you can simply run the program to see how to use it.
+<br><br>
+When compiling as 32-bit, make sure that you have the appropriate libraries installed.